 So, let’s say you want to go out on a hunt.
 What exactly will you need?
 Although this is not an exhaustive list, there are a few essentials you should definitely bring with you.
 Let’s take a look.

 This probably goes without saying, but your survival depends on having enough water.
 You have various options when it comes to this, large water bladders or stainless-steel water bottles.
-You can also bring with you compact water filters or even using iodine tablets to purify water found out in the wild.
+You can also bring with you compact water filters or even use iodine tablets to purify water found out in the wild.

 In addition to water, food is also pretty important, especially if you are going to be out in the wilderness for an unspecified time.
-Although, you could conceivably eat what you catch, that’s perhaps not something top bank on, especially if you’re a beginner.
+Although, you could conceivably eat what you catch, that’s perhaps not something to bank on, especially if you’re a beginner.
 Bring something like mixed nuts, trail mix, high calorie protein bars and granola bars, is probably a good shout.
 Especially if you are limited on space.
-If you aren’t too limited space and plan on spending a few days out on a hunt, bringing a gas-fuelled portable stove is something that some hunters do to cook for themselves.
+If you aren’t too limited on space and plan on spending a few days out on a hunt, bringing a gas-fuelled portable stove is something that some hunters do to cook for themselves.

 Animal decoys and calls are imperative to attracting game.
 It could mean the difference between you filling your game bag or going home empty handed.
 Don’t make the mistake of forgetting these.

 Although you may like the smell of your cologne or laundry detergent, the game you are hunting will not and they’ll smell you from a mile away.
 You’ll want to get a scent killing detergent to wash your clothes with before you head out on the hunt.
 You can also get yourself a scent killing spray to spray yourself with while on the hunt.